KoiYouu/Blackjack-Game/README.md

 The objective of the game is to beat the dealer / house.
-Every player is dealt 2 cards at the beginning of the game and takes turns to "hit" (ask for another card), stand (keep his current hand as it is), double (hit and double the current hand stake), or split (create 2 hands from a pair).
+Every player is dealt 2 cards at the beginning of the game and takes turns to "hit" (ask for another card), stand (keep his current hand as it is), or double (hit and double the current hand stake).
+There is another action you can do which is split (create 2 hands from a pair) but that seems a bit too advanced for now, maybe I will impliment it later in the project.
 The dealer also has a hand which follows a strict set of rules.
 The dealer must hit until their hand value reaches 17 or higher at which point they stand. f the dealer has a soft 17